-The programme will focus on the practical application of ideas, knowledge and methods within various contexts in real terms in financial risk management.
-This development will help meet the significant growth and planned employment opportunities in this sector in Belfast and Dublin; and will encourage upskilling of those not in employment and continued professional development of those in employment.
+The programme will focus on the practical application of ideas, knowledge and methods within various contexts in real terms for financial risk management.
+This development will help meet the significant growth and planned employment opportunities for this sector in Belfast and Dublin.
+The programme will encourage upskilling and/or continued professional development of those in employment.

 In this section